University of Louisville Logo

 University of Louisville Symbol

-The inscription on the official logo is made using a modified version of the Delta Jaeger font, the original of which was created in 1976 by typographer Gustav Jaeger.
+The inscription on the official logo is rendered in a modified version of the Delta Jaeger font, created in 1976 by typographer Gustav Jaeger.
 Its characteristic feature is the cuts at the ends of some letters, creating a dynamic effect.
 Meanwhile, the word “LOUISVILLE” has a modified “V” with a sharp bottom.
 A unique set of glyphs was developed for the UofL seal.
 They differ in irregular shape, serifs, and curvatures.

 University of Louisville Emblem